yuliyakc/Epson-Autotest-Cypress/README.md

 Cypress settings

-If, for any reason, autotests doesn’t launch iin IDE correctly > there are few things that should be checked
+If, for any reason, autotests doesn’t launch in IDE correctly > there are few things that should be checked
 * NodeJS should be installed
 * Git should be installed
 * WebStorm should be installed